pritesh-shrivastava/chicago_transit_kafka/README.md

 * Docker
 * Python 3.7
-* Access to a computer with a minimum of 16gb+ RAM and a 4-core CPU to execute the simulation
+* A computer with a minimum of 16gb+ RAM and a 4-core CPU to execute the simulation

 ## Description

-The Chicago Transit Authority (CTA) has asked us to develop a dashboard displaying system status for its commuters.
-We have decided to use Kafka and ecosystem tools like REST Proxy and Kafka Connect to accomplish this task.
+Using Kafka and ecosystem tools like REST Proxy and Kafka Connect, we will develop a dashboard to display system status for the commuters of the Chicago Transit Authority (CTA).

-Our architecture will look like so:
+The architecture is given below:

 ![Project Architecture](images/diagram.png)